WalterPaixaoCortes/bls-cpi-extract/readme.md

 The input folder should have zip files and Excel files with the content required.

-The output folder should have the processed_data.csv file| which contains the data that is required.
+The output folder should have 2 files:

+- processed_data.csv: file which contains the data that was extracted from the Excel files on the input folder
+- CPI Weighted.xlsm: Excel file that is updated with the extracted data

 See a sample below:

 | Year | Month | Expenditure category           | Relative importance | Unadjusted percent change | Unadjusted effect on All Items |
 | ---- | ----- | ------------------------------ | ------------------- | ------------------------- | ------------------------------ |